-- GASB Statement No. 92 "Omnibus 2020" The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements.
-This Statement addresses a variety of topics and includes specific provisions about the following: - The effective date of Statement No. 87, Leases, and Implementation Guide No. 2019-3, Leases, for interim financial reports, - Reporting of intra-entity transfers of assets between a primary government employer and a component, - The applicability of Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68, as amended, and Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, as amended, to reporting assets accumulated for postemployment benefits, - The applicability of certain requirements of Statement No. 84, Fiduciary Activities, to postemployment benefit arrangements, - Measurement of liabilities (and assets, if any) related to asset retirement obligations (AROs) in a government acquisition, - Reporting by public entity risk pools for amounts that are recoverable from reinsurers or excess insurers, - Reference to nonrecurring fair value measurements of assets or liabilities in authoritative literature,
+- The effective date of Statement No. 87, Leases, and Implementation Guide No. 2019-3, Leases, for interim financial reports, - Reporting of intra-entity transfers of assets between a primary government employer and a component, - The applicability of Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68, as amended, and Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, as amended, to reporting assets accumulated for postemployment benefits, - o The applicability of certain requirements of Statement No. 84, Fiduciary Activities, to postemployment benefit arrangements, - Measurement of liabilities (and assets, if any) related to asset retirement obligations (AROs) in a government acquisition, - Reporting by public entity risk pools for amounts that are recoverable from reinsurers or excess insurers, - Reference to nonrecurring fair value measurements of assets or liabilities in authoritative literature,